pulumi/workshops/aws-getting-started-cicd/README.md

-# Getting started with CI/CD using Pulumi GitHub Actions
+# Getting started with CI/CD for AWS using Pulumi and GitHub Actions

 In this workshop, you will learn the fundamentals of an infrastructure ci/cd pipeline through guided exercises.
 You will be introduced to Pulumi, a infrastructure-as-code platform designed to provision modern cloud infrastructure using familiar programming languages.